-- The transit procedure can be used within the customs territory of the European Union and in countries with common transit (Iceland, Norway, Switzerland, Liechtenstein, Turkey, FYR of Macedonia, and Serbia).
+- The transit procedure can be used within the customs territory of the European Union and in countries with common transit (Iceland, Norway, Switzerland, Liechtenstein, Turkey, North Macedonia, and Serbia).

 - Transit can be used by any business or private person who is the holder of the transit procedure.

 - The terms Union transit (EU countries) and common transit (other contracting countries) are used for the transit procedure.